RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/tanzu/_index.md

 ---
-Title: Getting Started with PKS (Pivotal Container Service)
+Title: Getting Started with VMWare Tanzu Kubernetes Grid Integrated Edition (formerly Pivotal PKS)
-description:
+description: This section provides the steps required to set up a Redis Enterprise Cluster with the Kubernetes Operator on VMWare Tanzu Kubernetes Grid Integrated Edition (formerly Pivotal PKS).
 weight: 60
 alwaysopen: false
 categories: ["Platforms"]
 aliases: /rs/getting-started/getting-started-kubernetes/k8s-pks/
 ---
-These are the steps required to set up a Redis Enterprise Cluster with Kubernetes Operator on PKS (Pivotal Container Service).
+These are the steps required to set up a Redis Enterprise Cluster with the Kubernetes Operator on VMWare Tanzu Kubernetes Grid Integrated Edition (formerly Pivotal PKS).

 Prerequisites: